KnownSubset/CSE559-HybridImages/README.markdown

 * Extensions

 	I made a _compelling_ hybrid image from two different images of the same scene.
+There was no need to try and align the images since they came from the same scene;  all the work revolved around altering the the cut-off frequency.
+I had to ensure that the outline of the folliage came through in the hybrid and that the folliage did not obsurce the branches.
 The images came from Eirik Solheim's gallery [The four seasons in Norway 10mm HDR](http://www.flickr.com/photos/eirikso/sets/72157611683788489/)

 ![Summer Fall Hybrid](https://github.com/KnownSubset/CSE559-HybridImages/raw/master/summer-fall-filtered.jpg "Summer Fall Hybrid")
 ![Summer](https://github.com/KnownSubset/CSE559-HybridImages/raw/master/summer.jpg "Summer")